The Future of Visual Design

 Find the balance between technology and creativity

-You may have heard the adage − “art is long, life is short”.
-Therefore, as a graphic designer, you’ll have a great deal of work to do.
-You’ll need to create logos and branding, design websites and apps, make brochures and flyers − you name it.
+You may have heard the adage − “Art is long, life is short.”
+You will have much work as a graphic designer.
+You’ll need to create and brand, design websites and apps, make brochures and flyers − you name it.
 And with all this work comes the temptation to rely on technology instead of creativity.

-But don’t be swallowed up by your tools!
-The most important thing for any designer is the ability to think creatively: if you’re not able to innovate on your own without relying on software or other people’s designs, how can you expect anyone else to use your work?
+But don’t be swallowed by your tools!
+The most important thing for any designer is the ability to think creatively: If you cannot innovate independently without relying on software or other people’s designs, do people expect anyone else to use your work?

-The truth is that technology will always be changing; what matters more than anything else are the principles behind it all—the human touch in every piece of design we create—and these are what will always set us apart from machines.
+The truth is that technology will constantly be changing; what matters more than anything else are the principles behind it all—the human touch in every piece of design we create—and these will always set us apart from machines.

-Augmented reality (AR) is a mix of the real world and virtual reality.
-AR is seen when images on a screen, are overlaid on what you’re looking at, as with Pokémon Go or Snapchat filters.
+Augmented reality (AR) combines the natural world and virtual reality.
+AR is seen when images on a screen are overlaid on what you’re looking at, such as your Pokémon Go or Snapchat filters.

-Virtual reality (VR) is an immersive experience that takes place in a simulated environment, such as watching 360° videos.
+Virtual reality (VR) is an immersive experience in a simulated environment, such as watching 360° videos.

-It’s important to learn a new coding language because this will help you become a more valuable employee.
+Learning a new coding language is essential because it will help you become a more valuable employee.
 The most popular coding languages are HTML, CSS, and JavaScript.
 However, there are many others out there.

-If you’re interested in learning one of these languages, there are plenty of resources online that can help you get started.
-Here’s one guide on how to learn HTML and CSS: https://www.makeuseof.com/tag/how-to-learn-html-and-css/.
+If you’re interested in learning one of these languages, plenty of resources are available online.

-Visual design is moving towards technology; and it’s good to know what to look out for in the future!
+Visual design is moving toward technology, and it’s good to know what you’re looking for in the future!

-• Look at the various types of screen and how they affect your design
+• Look at the various types of screens and how they affect your design

 • Understand social media and user experience design